Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Discussion

 Overall, our findings offer more than an academic contribution; they signal an urgent call to action.
 They serve as a critical resource for researchers studying media ethics, democratic governance, and societal polarization.
-Importantly, our work raises complex questions about the ethical responsibilities of media in democratic societies, the influence of media on public opinion, and the paradox of public endorsement of biased or uncivil media content.
-These issues warrant further investigation and should be of concern to policymakers, civil society organizations, and the public at large.
+Our work raises complex questions about the ethical responsibilities of media in a democracy and the influence of media on public opinion.
+These issues warrant investigation and should be of concern to policymakers, civil society organizations, and the public at large.

-\textbf{Limitations}. (i) Scope of Analysis: Our study focuses on a single, prime-time news debate show.
-The approach may not generalize to less structured content, such as random TikTok videos, where the quality and nature of discourse can vary dramatically. (ii) Manual Annotation: A considerable amount of manual labor was involved in annotating video categories and identifying panelists.
-This makes the process less scalable and potentially introduces human bias. (iii) Technical Constraints: The study is subject to the limitations of the classifiers employed, including their accuracy and the biases they might inherently possess or propagate.
-These could affect the quality of the analysis, especially in cases where multiple errors accumulate across different stages of the pipeline.
+\textbf{Limitations}: \textit{(i) Scope}: Our study is limited to a single prime-time news debate show and may not apply to more informal content like TikTok videos, which have highly variable discourse quality and nature. (ii) \textit{Manual Annotation}: The need for manual annotation in categorizing videos and identifying panelists limits scalability and could introduce bias. (iii) \textit{Technical Constraints}: Our work is constrained by the accuracy and potential biases of the classifiers, with the risk of compounded errors throughout the pipeline stages.

-\textbf{Ethics Statement}.
-While our toolkit makes large video datasets more tractable for analysis, there are ethical considerations to bear in mind.
-The potential for misuse is present; for example, the ability to index and search entire video archives could pose significant privacy risks.
+\textbf{Ethics Statement}: While our toolkit makes large video datasets more tractable for analysis, the potential for misuse is present; for example, the ability to index and search entire video archives could pose significant privacy risks.
 As with any tool, the ethical implications of its application should be carefully considered according to the use case.
-Considering the fact that politicians and political analysts are public figures, and taking into account the significance of research in comprehending the language employed in political debates and its consequences, we are of the opinion that our work conforms to acceptable standards of privacy (as defined in \cite{doherty_ethics}).
+Considering that politicians and political analysts are public figures, and taking into account the significance of research in comprehending the language employed in political debates and its consequences, we believe our work conforms to acceptable standards of privacy \cite{doherty_ethics}.